Hardikaz/Login-Form/README.md

 # Login-Form
-This is a basic login form created by me using HTML and CSS
+This is a basic login form created by me using HTML, CSS and fontawesome only.